 You need to ensure that the device on which the application is built meets the following requirements.

-The Conductor server can be set up locally on your device, or you can set up the Orkes Cloud version or even test out the Conductor in Playground, a free tool from Orkes for testing your application in real-time.
+The Conductor server can be set up locally on your device, or you can set up the Orkes Cloud version or even test out the Conductor in Developer Edition, a free tool from Orkes for testing your application in real-time.

 In order to run your application against a server, you need to extract the access keys from your Conductor server.
 The access key includes two parts; Key ID and Key Secret.